 How important the vocabulary in publishing has become, is demonstrated by the SCIgen computer program.
 A group of MIT graduate students wrote a computer program that could formulate fake scientific articles.
 Surprisingly enough, a number of renowned journals accepted the papers.
 In 2012, Cyril Labbé, a French scientist who had been utilizing SCIgen, informed publishers Springer and IEEE that they had published around 120 scientific articles that had been generated by the program.
 In 2010, the researcher alias that Labbé had created for these articles became even the 21st most cited scholar in the Google Scholar Database.4

-In addition, it seems that some philosophers utilize a vocabulary that is designed to make it look like as if the text possesses the level of methodological rigor that might be expected of the field one works in.
-Thus, not only are the legitimate topics restricted, but also the vocabulary used to discuss them has to look rigorous, distanced and methodical – even if the content is absolute nonsense.
+In addition, it seems that some philosophers utilize a vocabulary that is designed to make it look as if the text possesses the level of methodological rigour that might be expected of the field one works in.
+Thus, not only are the legitimate topics restricted but also the vocabulary used to discuss them has to look rigorous, distanced and methodical – even if the content is absolute nonsense.

 The even bigger threat is that legitimate topics are defined on the basis of available vocabularies and the range of concepts that can be expressed through them.
 When one limits the use of language, one necessarily limits the range of expression, and consequently the reach of conceptual frameworks that can be invented.

 The claim that philosophical, scientific and artistic environments force authors to deploy a certain vocabulary stands in need of some justification.
 I will give some examples here, with the added remark that I cannot be comprehensive.
 I also have the hunch that we stand in need of a more developed theory that investigates how language policing limits intellectual freedom.
 To develop such a theory would require a book and not just an essay.
 The following examples are thus meant to provide the reader with a rough-and-ready idea of what I mean by the term “professional vocabularies.”